hnky/blog/custom-vision-jetson-nano.md

 **status: work in progress**

-# Running a GPU enabled Azure Custom Vision container on a NVidia Jetson nano
+# Running a GPU enabled Azure Custom Vision Docker container on a NVidia Jetson nano
 In this article we will go through the steps needed to run computer vision containers created with [Microsoft Azure Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home?WT.mc_id=AI4DEV02-blog-heboelma).
 An AI service and end-to-end platform for applying computer vision to your specific scenario.